celeritas-project/celeritas/doc/appendices/development.rst

 Since NVCC is slower and other compilers' warning/error output is more readable, it's preferable to use NVCC for as little compilation as possible.
 Furthermore, not requiring NVCC lets us play nicer with downstream libraries and front-end apps.
-Host code will not be restricted to the minimum version supported by NVCC.
+Host code will not be restricted to the maximum C++ standard version supported by NVCC.

 Of course, the standard compilers cannot include any CUDA code containing